fdila/DCT-comparison-and-JPEG/README.md

 # DCT comparison and JPEG

-Project for the course "Metodi Del Calcolo Scientifico" at Università degli Studi di Milano-Bicocca.
+Project for the course "Metodi Del Calcolo Scientifico" at Università degli Studi di Milano-Bicocca, made with @dlcgold @derogab

 First part is the comparison of scipy dct vs. custom implemented dct